happy0412/qe-todolist/Test Deliverables/TestPlan/README.md

 The Test Plan has been created to communicate the test approach to team members.
 It includes the objectives, application requirements, Assumptions/ risks and approach.
 This document will clearly identify what the test deliverables will be and what is deemed in and out of scope.

 <h1>1.1 Objectives</h1>
 QE Todolist is a web-based application that creates, update, edit, and delete items.
 This software was built with node js.
-The team is responsible for testing the application and ensuring it meet the minimum requirements.
+The team is responsible for testing the application and ensuring it meet the minimum requirements and the team will strictly focus on the forntend of the application.

 <h1>1.2 Team Members</h1>